yyhtbs-yye/contanos/README.md

 **Contanos is Now STRIDE**

-This library is a copy of yyhtbs-yye (Yuhang Ye, TUS)'s SPARTA-STRIDE repo. https://github.com/yyhtbs-yye/sparta-stride
+This library is a mirror of my, i.e., yyhtbs-yye (Yuhang Ye, TUS)'s SPARTA-STRIDE repo. https://github.com/yyhtbs-yye/sparta-stride, developed in 2025 during aerOS Open Call 2.

 We rename the repo to seperate the framework (contanos-core) and implementation (sparta-stride).